 3rd Friern Barnet

-The Group was founded by the Rev. B Thackeray in 1935 and was sponsored by St James and St John: St James being the Parish Church in Friern Barnet Lane and St John being a Chapel of Ease in Friern Barnet Road.
+The Group was founded by the Rev. B Thackeray in 1935 and was sponsored by St James and St John: St James’ being the Parish Church in Friern Barnet Lane and St John’s being a Chapel of Ease in Friern Barnet Road.
 The Group met in an old hut that had previously been located at the Royal Arsenal, Woolwich, on a plot of land in Goldsmith Road, at the junction with Stanford Road.
-Use of the hut was shared with the Guides and it was also occasionally used by the church.
+Use of the hut was shared with the Guides and also occasionally used by the church.

 Although this article deals primarily with the Group after it became the 3rd FB we have uncovered a number of pieces of information and a handful of press articles that relate to its time as the 199th NL.